The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 So they are the ones who need to answer that question.

-If you go back to the Obama administration, there's another lie that's being pushed here by the Atlantic, um, by you know, Steve Cole from The Atlantic and the New York magazine and Slate and all these others.
+If you go back to the Obama administration, there's another lie that's being pushed here by the Atlantic, by Steve Cole from The Atlantic and the New York Magazine and Slate and all these others.

-So they want to say, look, you know, this was really Trump's fault, right?
+And they want to say, look, this was really Trump's fault, right?

 Because Trump is the one who wanted to pull out of Afghanistan.